p3n4x0/WiFiGhost/README.md

    ```bash
    cd frontend && npm run dev
    ```
-3. Put your network card in monitor mode and start hacking!
+3. Go `localhost:3000` put your network card in monitor mode and start hacking!
 Below is a video demonstrating an example of use: attacking a WPA2-PSK network with authenticated clients.

 https://github.com/user-attachments/assets/24024d17-d980-42ef-8287-dc81d96543e3